 This is a continuation of the study of the harmonic system used in all music composed from 1650 to 1900 and still in use in many areas of music composition today.
 Important topics include devices of modulation, binary and ternary, and 12 bar blues musical forms and application of part writing procedures to instrumental music.
 Particular attention will be paid to the nature and functions of diatonic seventh chords, secondary dominants, borrowed chords and Neopolitan chords.
 Students will work with keyboard harmony exercises of increasing difficulty.
 Selected software programs will enhance student skills and understanding.
-3 hrs. lecture/wk.

-MUS 145 Jazz/Commercial Music Theory I (3 Hours) Prerequisites: MUS 141.
+MUS 145 Jazz/Commercial Music Theory I (3 Hours)

 Through the study of Jazz music theory, students will learn the basic elements that comprise the foundation of this style of music.
 Students will discover how Jazz and Commercial music is constructed, analyzed, and performed by learning intervals, scales, chords, chord progressions, form, and construction of melodies.
-3 hrs. lecture/wk.